 A lot of work involved in DIY means looking at objects at close distances, sometimes for long intervals.
 This can often cause something known as eye strain, where your eyes begin to feel tired, itchy or dry from looking at something for too long without a break.
 The right glasses for DIY can help you to keep your focus.

-DIY is a very practical and skillful activity; one that you would struggle with if your eyesight wasn’t up to scratch!
+DIY is a very practical and skilful activity; one that you would struggle with if your eyesight wasn’t up to scratch!
 Wearing glasses for DIY can ensure your vision can keep up with your lifestyle; not hold it back!